lili0824/lili/cv.md

 `2020`
 Dogandzic, T., Abdolahzadeh, A., Leader, G., _Li, L._, Claudio, T., Dibble, H. L., Are the Results of Lithic Experiments Performed on Glass Cores Applicable to other Raw Materials?
 Archaeological and Anthropological Sciences.

 ### Posters

+`2020`
+“An updated review of the fracture mechanics of flaking and its implications for hominin behavior”, ESHE 2020 (European Society for the study of Human Evolution), virtual.

+`2020`
+“An Interdisciplinary Micro-Contextual Laboratory Excavation of Fire Residues from Pech de l’Azé IV (Dordogne, France)”, ESHE 2020 (European Society for the study of Human Evolution), virtual.

+`2019`
+“The Incorporation of Computer Simulation in Artifact Orientation Analysis: A Case Study of Shuidonggou Locality 2, China”, Meeting StEvE 2019, Tübingen, DE.

+`2019`
+“Force and Flake Size.
+Implications for Hominin Strength”, Annual Meeting of Paleoanthropology Society (Paleo), Albuquerque NM, USA.

+`2018`
+“The Effect of Raw Materials on Flake Variation”, Annual Meeting of Society for American Archaeology (SAA), Washington DC, USA.

+`2018`
+“Fire on Steppe: Behavioral Insights from Ephemeral Combustion Features”, 2018 International Union of The Prehistory and Protohistoric Sciences (UISPP), Paris, France.

 ## Grants and Awards